 Anyone who fully reads Smith’s works would see the immense influence of David Hume in it.
-In fact, only Hume and John Locke are the notable authors mentioned in both the Theory of Moral Sentiments and The Wealth of Nations.
-In latter work, Smith pointed out Locke’s mistakes, and this leaves Hume as the only author that has a mind fully in line with that of Smith.
+In fact, only Hume and John Locke were the notable authors mentioned in both the Theory of Moral Sentiments and The Wealth of Nations.
+In the latter work, Smith pointed out Locke’s mistakes, so this leaves Hume as the only author that has a mind fully in line with that of Smith.
 This in turn has led me to base Smith’s political economy or Wealth of Nations on Hume’s metaphysics or Science of Man.
 Since the basic idea of economics comes from the allocation of resources within and among societies, the knowledge of human society and human nature will be essential in our proposed SORAnomic science (SORA means Social Resource Allocation).

 * In essence, economics is a science of resource allocation for the sake of society.
 Comprehended within 'resources' are work, knowledge, and supplies for needs (necessaries) and wants (conveniences and luxuries).
 This is seen in the first detailed explanations of 'oeconomy': "the Proprietor of a great Estate.. will employ Slaves or free men to work upon it.
 If he has many Slaves he must have Overseers to keep them at work: he must likewise have Slave craftsmen to supply the needs and conveniencies.. for himself and his workers, and must have trades taught to others in order to carry on the work.
 In this oeconomy he must allow his Labouring Slaves their subsistence and wherewithal to bring up their Children."
 (Cantillon, Essay 1, 7).
 Take note how the ability of raising children was an essential part of the old oeconomy, but is now nowhere to be found, proven by the prevalence of mass layoffs which of course render the raising of children more difficult.

-So aside from the mastery of Smith’s two works, we also would need to master Hume’s Treatise of Human Nature also needs to be known inside out, word by word, from first page to last page.
-Never mind that there are typos in the online versions or that there are old or foreign words that are difficult to define, such as a ‘scritoire’.
-My main difficulty has been some of Hume’s paragraphs themselves, namely this one:
+So aside from our mastery of Smith’s two works, we also would need to master Hume’s Treatise of Human Nature by ideally knowing it word by word, from the first page to the last page.
+Never mind that there are typos in the online versions or that there are old or foreign words that are difficult to define (such as a scritoire).
+My main difficulty has been simplifying some of Hume’s paragraphs themselves, namely this one:

 Secondly, We find by experience, that two bodies, which are so placed as to affect the senses in the same manner with two others, that have a certain extent of visible objects interposed betwixt them, are capable of receiving the same extent, without any sensible impulse or penetration, and without any change on that angle, under which they appear to the senses.
 In like manner, where there is one object, which we cannot feel after another without an interval, and the perceiving of that sensation we call motion in our hand or organ of sensation; experience shews us, that it is possible the same object may be felt with the same sensation of motion, along with the interposed impression of solid and tangible objects, attending the sensation.
 That is, in other words, an invisible and intangible distance may be converted into a visible and tangible one, without any change on the distant objects.
 (Treatise, Book 1 Part 2 Sec 5)